Personal protective equipmentPPE

 Wearing gloves protects your hands from germs and helps reduce the spread of germs.

-- A surgical mask helps stop germs from your nose and mouth from spreading.
+- A surgical mask helps stop germs in your nose and mouth from spreading.
 It can also keep you from breathing in some germs.

-- A special respiratory masks (respirator) forms a tight seal around your nose and mouth.
-It may be needed so that you do not breathe in small germs like tuberculosis.
+- A special respiratory mask (respirator) forms a tight seal around your nose and mouth.
+It may be needed so that you do not breathe in small germs like tuberculosis bacteria.

 Clothing includes gowns, aprons, head covering, and shoe covers.